-It is important to know which brand and dose the students is prescribed.
+It is important to know which brand and dose the student is prescribed.
 A signed care plan from a Hospital Consultant is also required.
-Midazolam medication should be stored in a lockable but easily accessible place, following discussion between the student, parents/guardians, nurses and form tutor.
+Student's own Midazolam medication is stored on the emergency board outside the Medical Department, for ease of access.